Daily news, dev blogs, and stories from Game Developer straight to your inbox

-Sony Chairman and CEO Howard Stringer does not expect to reduce PlayStation 3 prices before Christmas, despite the company now making more money with its software sales than it loses with its hardware.
+Sony Chairman and CEO Howard Stringer doesn't expect to reduce PlayStation 3 prices before Christmas, despite the company now making more money with its games than it loses with its hardware, according to a new European interview.
+He also described Ninten